osmosis-labs/osmosis/x/validator-preference/README.md

 **State Modifications:**

-- Check if the user has a validator-set and if so, get the users validator-set from `KVStore`
+- Check if the user has a validator-set and if so, get the users validator-set from `KVStore`.
 - Safety Checks
   - check if the user has enough funds to delegate.
-  - check overflow/underflow since `Delegate` method takes `sdk.Int` as tokenAmount
+  - check overflow/underflow since `Delegate` method takes `sdk.Int` as tokenAmount.
-- use the [Delegate](https://github.com/cosmos/cosmos-sdk/blob/main/x/staking/keeper/delegation.go#L614) method from the cosmos-sdk to handle delegation
+- use the [Delegate](https://github.com/cosmos/cosmos-sdk/blob/main/x/staking/keeper/delegation.go#L614) method from the cosmos-sdk to handle delegation.

 ### UnStakeFromValidatorSet